-- Non-Individual Members (i.e. other than Individuals, HUF, NRI etc.) and Custodians are required to log on to www.evotingindia.com and register themselves in the "Custodian / Corporate Shareholder" module. - A scanned copy of the Registration Form bearing the stamp and sign of the entity should be emailed to helpdesk.evoting@cdslindia.com. - After receiving the login details, a Compliance User should be created using the admin login and password.
-The Compliance User would be able to link the account(s) for which they wish to vote on. - The list of accounts linked in the login should be mailed to helpdesk.evoting@cdslindia.com and on approval of the accounts, they would be able to cast their vote. - A scanned copy of the Board Resolution and Power of Attorney (POA) which they have issued in favour of the Custodian, if any, should be uploaded in PDF format in the system for the Scrutinizer to verify the same.
-Alternatively, Non-Individual Members are required to send the relevant Board Resolution / Authority letter, etc. together with attested specimen signature of the duly authorized signatory who are authorized to vote, to the Scrutinizer at girishnathani@hotmail.com and to the Company at Investor TH@ith.co.in, if they have voted from the given tab & not uploaded the same in the CDSL e-voting system.
+- Non-Individual Members (i.e. other than Individuals, HUF, NRI etc.) and Custodians are required to log on to www.evotingindia.com and register themselves in the "Corporate" module. - A scanned copy of the Registration Form bearing the stamp and sign of the entity should be emailed to helpdesk.evoting@cdslindia. com. - After receiving the login details, a Compliance User should be created using the admin login and password.
+The Compliance User would be able to link the account(s) for which it wishes to vote on. - The list of accounts linked in the login will be mapped automatically and can be delinked in case of any wrong mapping.

+• A scanned copy of the Board Resolution/ appropriate authorisation, should be uploaded in PDF format in the system for the Scrutinizer to verify the same.
+Alternatively, non-individual Members are required to send the said documents together with attested specimen signature of the duly authorised signatory who are authorized to vote, to the Scrutinizer at pooja@aasthalaw.com and to the Company at Investor\TH@ith.co.in, if they have voted from the given tab & not uploaded the same in the CDSL e-voting system.